 The convergence of Legacy Finance and Blockchain Finance

 Legacy Finance has four main asset classes:

 - commodities (Gold, Diamonds, oil, art, etc)

-Blockchain Finance has four asset classes but they are very different:
+Blockchain Finance also has four asset classes but they are very different:

 - Security Token (representing Equity and Debt and some Physical Assets).

 - Payment Token aka new currency (including the new generation of Stablecoins).
 This similar to Currencies in Legacy Finance

 - Utility Token that represents the right to use something.